What do Louboutin shoes have to do with feedback? You’ll understand in a moment …

 People make bad decisions.
 Sometimes they expect you to be something you’re not, or they want something you’re not in a position to deliver.
 You may advise them of this, yet they still choose to pursue it.
 This doesn’t devalue you or your contribution simply because you don’t meet the needs or expectations of one.
 Quite to the contrary.
 It makes you even more valuable for those of good fit.

 It’s just a question of FIT

 Ferret out those who “fit” what you have to offer and recognize your value, who value your contribution.

 As a work professional, you get comments every day from your colleagues, clients, boss, and employees.
-They offer their two cents on your work, how you communicate, your productivity, and your people skills.
-Next time you receive caustic, toxic and personal comments meant to hinder versus help, think about those Louboutin shoes, their unique red soles and how treasured they are by those they FIT,
+They offer their two cents on your work, how you communicate, your productivity, how you appear and behave, and your people skills.
+Next time you receive caustic, toxic and personal comments meant to hinder versus help, think about those Louboutin shoes, their unique red soles, and remember how they may not be right for everyone, but are treasured by those they FIT,

 YOU have unique and valuable gifts and talents to share.

 Now, go seek out those who appreciate your sparkle.
-And don’t let anyone devalue your gifts just because they don’t fit what you have to offer.
+And don’t let anyone devalue your gifts just because they don’t fit what you have to offer, who you are, and what you represent.
 You still are valuable.
-Shine on.The world needs your light
+Shine on.The world needs your light.

 Until next time, here’s to …